-There shall be at most one initial, and at most one final in strings.
-If initial is present, it shall be the first element of strings.
-If final is present, it shall be the last element of strings.
-There shall be zero or more any in strings.
+There shall be at most one initial, and at most one final in the SubstringAssertion.
+If initial is present, it shall be the first element.
+If final is present, it shall be the last element.
+There shall be zero or more any.

-For a component of substrings to match a portion of the attribute value, corresponding characters must be identical, except in regard to case.
-Where the strings being matched are of different ASN.1 syntax, the comparison proceeds as normal so long as the corresponding characters are in both character sets.
-Otherwise matching fails.
+For a component of substrings to match a portion of the attribute value, corresponding characters must be identical (including all combining characters in the combining character sequences).